 Setting Description Valid Values auto_proxy (Windows-only) If enabled, the agent uses Web Proxy Auto Discovery (WPAD) to obtain a Proxy Auto Config (PAC) file for proxy settings.
 This setting overrides all other proxy configuration preferences.
-If disabled, the agent defaults to the remaining proxy settings. true or false ignore proxy If enabled, the agent attempts a direct connection to the manager instead of using the set proxy, until it fails 10 times.
-If disabled, the agent attempts to connect using the set proxy, until it fails three times.
+If disabled, the agent defaults to the remaining proxy settings. true or false ignore proxy If enabled, the agent attempts a direct connection to the manager instead of using the set proxy, until it fails 10 times. yes or no

+Setting Description Valid Values If disabled, the agent attempts to connect using the set proxy, until it fails three times.
 This setting changes automatically, as described in Proxy Connection Fallback .
-You can also set this setting manually; however, if at any point the agent meets one of the conditions described in Proxy Connection Fallback , the agent automatically changes the setting. yes or no ms_proxy When enabled, the agent uses a proxy to connect to its manager. true or false proxy The hostname or IP address of your proxy server.
+You can also set this setting manually; however, if at any point the agent meets one of the conditions described in Proxy Connection Fallback , the agent automatically changes the setting. ms_proxy When enabled, the agent uses a proxy to connect to its manager. true or false proxy The hostname or IP address of your proxy server.
 String proxy_port The port number of the proxy server.
-String

-Setting Description Valid Values proxy_auth (Optional) If you want to use authentication to connect to the proxy, specify the authentication scheme. basic, digest, ntlm, or auto proxy username If using authentication to connect to the proxy, the name of a user account that has permissions to access and use the proxy server.
+String proxy_auth (Optional) If you want to use authentication to connect to the proxy, specify the authentication scheme. basic, digest, ntlm, or auto proxy username If using authentication to connect to the proxy, the name of a user account that has permissions to access and use the proxy server.
 String.
 If there are spaces, use quotes ("). proxy password If authenticating with the proxy, password associated with the username.
 String

-Tenable Nessus Manager advanced settings
+Tenable Nessus Manager Advanced Settings

-You can configure the following system-wide agent settings in Tenable Nessus Manager, under the Agents & Scanners section.
+You can configure the following system-wide agent settings in Tenable Nessus Manager, under the Settings > Advanced Settings > Agents & Scanners section.
 For more information, see Advanced Settings in the Tenable Nessus User Guide.

-Name Setting Description Default Valid Values Agent Auto Delete agent_auto_delete Controls whether agents are automatically deleted after they have been inactive for the duration of time set for agent_auto_delete_threshold. no yes or no

-Name Setting Description Default Valid Values Agent Auto Delete Threshold agent_auto_delete threshold The number of days after which inactive agents are automatically deleted if agent_auto delete is set to yes.
-60 Integers 1- 365 Agent Auto Unlink agent_auto_unlink Controls whether agents are automatically unlinked after they have been inactive for the duration of time set for agent_auto_unlink_threshold. no yes or no Agent Auto Unlink Threshold agent_auto_unlink threshold The number of days after which inactive agents are automatically unlinked if agent_auto unlink is set to yes.
-Note: This value must be less than the agent_auto delete 30 Integers 30-90
+Setting Description Default Valid Values Restart Required? agent_auto_delete Controls whether agents are automatically deleted after they have been inactive for the duration of time set for agent auto_delete threshold. no yes or no no agent_auto_delete threshold The number of days after which inactive agents are automatically deleted if agent_auto_delete is set to yes.
+60 Integers 1- 365 no agent_auto_unlink Controls whether agents are automatically unlinked after they have been inactive for the duration of time set for agent auto_unlink threshold. no yes or no no agent_auto_unlink threshold The number of days after which inactive agents 30 Integers 30- 90 no